This post contains affiliate links. Read my disclosure policy here.

 This Vegan Thai Green Curry recipe is a fragrant and flavorful one-pan dish that is crammed with wholesome vegetables and tofu simmered in a rich and creamy green sauce!
 With a mix of mildly spicy, savory, tangy, and umami flavors- this dish will make your senses reel in delight!
 You can make it in 30 minutes and customize the heck out of it to your liking!

 I have cooked a lot of delicious curry recipes and all of them have something that makes them special!
 Some are mildly spicy like my Tofu Katsu Curry and some have a kick like this Thai Green Curry.
 One thing that they have in common though is that they are full of flavor!

 With this Thai-style dish, I just love how all the complex flavors work so well together.

 The spiciness from the serrano pepper is toned down by the sweet and nutty coconut milk, and the freshness of lime juice, basil, and cilantro.
 While the addition of the miso paste and coconut sugar gives it that subtly-sweet umami flavor!

-What goes in Vegan Thai Green Curry
+Vegan Thai Green Curry Ingredients

-1. From Scratch Green Curry Paste
+1. Homemade Green Curry Paste

 - Serrano peppers – Traditionally, you would use green Thai chili peppers (prik kee noo suan), but they are not readily available at my local grocery store.
 They are very spicy, so I go with serrano to replace them.
 If you want less heat, you can choose jalapeño peppers.